Algorithmic Information Bounds for Distances and Orthogonal Projections: Introduction

 \section{Introduction}

-How much information about a planar point $x$ can be inferred from the radius of a circle on which $x$ lies?
-How much information about $x$ can be inferred from the vertical-axis intercept of a line through $x$?
-For each of these questions, this paper establishes that, under mild independence assumptions, the answer is essentially \emph{at least half the information about $x$}, in the sense of the Kolmogorov complexity (i.e., algorithmic information content) of finite-precision approximations.
+This paper is a contribution to a growing area of research which connects algorithmic information theory and geometric measure theory and which is based on a close correspondence between Kolmogorov complexity and Hausdorff dimension.
+This correspondence has two facets.
+First, there is a conceptual analogy between Kolmogorov complexity and Hausdorff dimension.
+For example, using Kolmogorov complexity, one can define a notion of effective dimension for objects such as infinite binary sequences and real numbers which shares many features with Hausdorff dimension~\cite{Stai93, CaiHart94, Lutz03b}.
+Second, there is a specific technical result, proved by J. Lutz and N. Lutz and known as the \emph{point-to-set principle}, which allows one to use facts about Kolmogorov complexity and effective dimension to prove theorems about Hausdorff dimension~\cite{LutLut18}.

+In recent years, the point-to-set principle has been applied to make progress on a few long-standing questions in geometric measure theory.
+For example, N. Lutz and Stull used it to improve the best then-known lower bound for the Furstenberg set conjecture (a generalization of the Kakeya conjecture)~\cite{LutStu20} and Stull used it to improve the best known lower bound for Falconer's distance set conjecture~\cite{Stull22c}, an important open question in geometric measure theory~\cite{Iosevich2019}.

+The main goal of this paper is to introduce a new technique for proving lower bounds on the Kolmogorov complexity of geometric objects in Euclidean space.
+One of our primary motivations for introducing this new technique is that, when used in conjunction with the point-to-set principle, it seems especially useful for proving results in geometric measure theory which had previously appeared difficult to approach using the methods of algorithmic information theory.
+However, even ignoring these applications to geometric measure theory, we believe that the theorems in algorithmic information theory which can be proved using our technique are interesting in their own right.

+In this paper, we will give two example applications of our technique.
+In each case, we will first use our technique to prove a theorem on algorithmic information theory and then use the point-to-set principle to transfer this theorem to the setting of geometric measure theory.
+We have included these applications not just for their own sake, but also as a demonstration of the utility of our technique, which we believe likely has further applications within geometric measure theory.
+In fact, in unpublished work, Fiedler~\cite{Fiedler25} has already used our technique to prove a new theorem on the Hausdorff dimension of planar extensions of subsets of Euclidean space, a topic which is closely connected to the Kakeya Conjecture.

+Our first application concerns the following question: suppose that $x$ and $y$ are points in $\R^2$ and that $x$ is relatively complex (in the sense of Kolmogorov complexity).
+Does this imply anything about the complexity of $|x - y|$, the distance between $x$ and $y$?
+Of course, if we make no assumptions whatsoever about $y$ then the answer is no. However, we will show that if $x$ and $y$ are reasonably independent then $|x - y|$ must retain at least half the complexity of $x$.

-Specifically, let $K(x\uhr r)$ denote the Kolmogorov complexity of an $r$-bit approximation of $x$, and let $K^y$ denote Kolmogorov complexity relative to an oracle for $y$.
-Our first main result, Theorem~\ref{thm:pinned}, shows that if $x,y\in\R^2$ are such that the direction from $y$ to $x$ has positive effective Hausdorff dimension relative to $y$ and $K^y(x\uhr r)\geq K(x\uhr r)-o(r)$, then
+Slightly more precisely, let $K_r(x)$ denote the Kolmogorov complexity of an $r$-bit approximation of $x$ (i.e. of the first $r$ bits of both coordinates of $x$) and let $K_r^y(z)$ denote the Kolmogorov complexity of an $r$-bit approximation of $z$ relative to an oracle for $y$.
+We will show, in Theorem~\ref{thm:pinned}, that if $x$ and $y$ satisfy a mild independence condition then